 383 failures (out of 89 specimens).
 Given that the ANTsX toolkit is a dynamic effort undergoing

-384 continual improvement, we manually correct such cases and use them for future training and
+384 continual improvement, we manually correct cases that fail and use them for future training and

 385 refinement of network weights as we have done for our human-based networks.
 Generally,